cxli233/customized_upset_plots/README.md

 # Customized Upset Plots
-This repository contains scripts to produce customized upset plots, an alternative to Venn Diagrams.
+This repository contains scripts to produce customized upset plots, an alternative to Venn diagrams.

  Author: Chenxin Li, postdoctoral associate at Center for Applied Genetic Technologies, University of Georgia.